 When your body is riddled with blind spots, you shortchange your ability to access and engage all the muscle fibers–all possible “movers”–in any given activity.

 Think about it, if you’re trying to PR in a deadlift, but you can only fire 80% of available muscle fibers, do you think your strength will be at its max?
 Of course not.

 It’s normal to focus on the biggest, most famous muscles in any given physical challenge: the pecs, the lats, the abs, the quads, the glutes, etc. It’s easy to always prioritize those big players in high performance.

 But doing so might shortchange the cumulative power of the more petite players in any given movement.
 In particular, the small movers of your fingers and toes which are on distal (far from trunk of the body) ends of your limbs.

 Because they seem far away from the big movers, your fingers and toes can get forgotten.
-But learning to work these smaller parts will give you an extra edge on the competition–even if “the competition” is you, last week.
+But learning to strengthen your hands and feet will give you an extra edge on the competition–even if “the competition” is you, last week.